JulienML/angular-nodejs-project/README.md

 ![All Marks Page](./screens/all-marks.png)

-What you see here is an ag-grid with, for each mark of the database, the corresponding Student ID, Student Name, Subject ID, Subject Name and Mark Value
+Here you see an ag-grid which displays, for each mark of the database, the corresponding Student ID, Student Name, Subject ID, Subject Name and Mark Value.
 The principle of filtering and sorting of the data is exactly the same as in the Home Page, it is simply more interesting here since we have more rows and columns in the ag-grid.